 If you are not sure if we cover your area, just get in touch!

 © 2006 - 2023 Graham May School of Motoring

 Graham May would love to teach you in a Ferrari Testarossa, but your lesson price would be spent on fuel by the end of your road.
-Instead, Graham is able to keep his prices at an affordable level and pass the benefit on to you by using the ultra-stylish Kia Rio, a diesel super-mini (more info here).
+Instead, Graham is able to keep his prices at an affordable level and pass the benefit on to you by using the ultra-stylish Suzuki Swift, a petrol super-mini (more info here).
 It is always smoke and pet-free.
 It has dual controls for you peace of mind, confidence and safety, though these will never be used without your knowledge.
 Where they are used, the reason why will always be explained fully to you.

-Joking aside, the Rio’s all round visibility and excellent manoeuvrability make it an ideal choice for learning to drive.
+Joking aside, the Swift’s all round visibility and excellent manoeuvrability make it an ideal choice for learning to drive.
 Graham will get the Testarossa out the garage for the Passplus.

 Do you know any of the people featured in our Testimonial section or Passers’ Gallery?
 If so, call them up and ask for their opinion on Graham May (not his jokes, his taste in music or his football club preferences, but his instructional abilities).
 Do you know anyone who is having lessons with Graham May at the moment?
 Again, get their opinion.
 How do they feel their lessons are going?
 Do they feel they are getting value for money?
 Do they look forward to their lessons?

 Or call Graham May for an informal chat about lessons with the School.

 Research has consistently shown that the safest, quickest and most successful way to learn to drive is with a professional driving instructor, even where you are able to practise privately with a parent or other supervising driver.
 It’s unlikely anyone other than a driving instructor will have the knowledge, expertise and experience to properly prepare you for the rigours of the Driving Standards Agency tests.